Selecting Your Specialist

 Currently, no objective criteria exist to determine what constitutes a “specialist” in the treatment of pseudomyxoma peritonei, appendix cancer and other peritoneal surface malignancies.
 Therefore, the ACPMP Research Foundation does not recommend any particular specialists nor have we created a list of recommended specialists.
 However, we have provided some suggestions and resources below to assist you in your search.

-In addition to these questions, a patient may also want to consider the other questions listed on our Questions for Specialists page.
+In addition to these questions, a patient may also want to consider the other questions listed below.

 Considerations when Selecting a Specialist